jhrozek/enhancements/enhancements/compliance-operator.md

 must adhere to.

-Enabling users to be compliant with standards their respective industry requires would OKD to be used in those environments.
+Enabling users to be compliant with standards their respective industry requires would enable OKD to be used in those environments.
 This is especially true of the US public sector.

 ### Dependencies